 The beginning of Buddhist lent is widely celebrated among Buddhists in South-East Asia.

-The Full Moon Day of the 4th Month of the Burmese Calendar – Full Moon Day of Waso (1 August in 2023)
+The Full Moon Day of the 4th Month of the Burmese Calendar – Full Moon Day of Waso (20 July in 2024)

 Waso Full Moon Day, also known as Dhammasetkya Day, is observed in the 4th month of the Burmese Calendar.
 It is the anniversary of the first sermon given by Lord Buddha over 2,500 years ago and also the beginning day of Buddhist Lent.